-We have written articles on 24, 33, 36, 42 and 48 inch refrigerators, but not 30 inch.
-As we have previously posted, appliances are designed to fit cabinets, so most refrigerators are standard sizes.
-30 and 36 inch, however, are by far the most popular.
+Appliances are designed to fit cabinets, so most refrigerators match standard cabinet widths.
+30 and 36 inch, however, are by far the most popular dimensions.

 Updated for October 2014